 Our itinerary ideas are devised to act as a starting point when planning your route and can be tailored to your interests for a bespoke tour of the country.

-These itineraries are designed to give you some suggestions for what is possible when you travel in Myanmar (Burma), and they showcase some of the routes that we’ve found work particularly well.
-Treat them simply as inspiration, because your tour will be created uniquely for you by one of our specialists based on your particular tastes and interests.
+These itineraries are designed to give you some suggestions for what is possible when you travel in Myanmar, and they showcase some of the routes that we’ve found work particularly well.
+Treat them simply as inspiration, because your trip will be created uniquely for you by one of our specialists based on your particular tastes and interests.

 Navigate through the huge metropolis of Bangkok.

 Enjoy an immersive Thai cooking experience in Chiang Mai.